ahranyu/100_My_Project/8_Service_request/README.md

 **Insight:**

-Graffiti has most new status, and short-term parking issue is following.
-Long-term parking issue and Illegal dumping/needles issue has been almost addressed
+- Graffiti has the highest proportion of New status, followed by short-term parking issues.
+- Long-term parking and Illegal Dumping/Needles issues have mostly been addressed.

 ## Insight

-1. Seattle has been reported with parking issues.
+1. Parking-related issues are the most frequently reported in Seattle.
-2. Many of requests are addressed.
+2. A majority of requests are addressed.
-3. Unauthorized Encampment are rising in zip code : 98107
+3. Unauthorized Encampment are on the rise,especially in zip code 98107.
-4. There are almost double amount of service request in current days compare to 2021
+4. The total number of service requests has nearly doubled compared to 2021

 ## Technical Details
 - **Python:** I used following libraries :
     - `Pandas` : To clean and analyze data
-    - `Matplotlib` and `Seaborn` : To visualize data
+    - `Matplotlib` and `Seaborn` : Data visualization
-    - `Plotly` : Show analysis as a map
+    - `Plotly` : Display analysis as a map

 ## Challenges I Faced and What I Learned
+- **Understanding Local Context :**
-- Field Knowledge : The dataset is showing the request of Seattle citizen.
-To deal with the dataset, I have to think as one of the citizens and what would be concern for them.
-I learned there are lots of parking issue through out Seattle and also unautorized emcampment also became bigger problem.
+ The dataset is the concerns of Seattle citizens.
+To analyze it successfully, I had to consider the perspective of the citizens and what issues would be matter to them.
+I learned that parking problems are through out Seattle, and also unauthorized encampments have become a bigger problem.
 Also I can assume that many of requests are addressed.

+- **Map Visualization :**
-- Map visualization : To show distribution per zip code, I used map.
-In this visualization, I learned that I have to limit data to prevent from making overwhelming chart.
-Performing this project provided me complex visualization skill using `Plotly` especially `cholorethely_map`.
+ To show the distribution by zip code, I used a map.
+In this visualization, I learned the importance of limiting the amount of data to avoid overwhelming the visualization.
+Performing this project helped me complex visualization skills using `Plotly`, especially with the `choropleth_map` function.

-- Dataset update : This data contains `Status`, however it doesn't contain closed date or other status update.
-To handle Status of service request, there was no clear data to manipulate.

-- Meaningful Insight : I could look up more relationship between variables or deeper in particular variables.
-However, my goal should be stay as find out meaningful insight, thus knowing the data that can provide me useful analysis was crucial.
-To address this, I realized that I have to set my goal more precisely and decide if I can dig in deeper.
+- **Data Limitations :**
+While the dataset includes a `Status` field, it doesn't contain closed dates or other detailed status update.
+This made it difficult to track service request resolution over time.
+Without closed dates, I couldn't fully analyze the timely efficiency.
+This taught me the process of acquiring data is a very important step in completing an analysis.

+- **Extracting Meaningful Insight :**
+I have explored more relationships between variables or deeper in particular variables.
+However, I realized the importance of staying focused on finding meaningful insight.
+I learned that understanding the dataset's strengths and limitations will provide me clearer goals and more appropriate analysis.